Can we fight depression without spending money?

 How long should you expose yourself to the sunlight?
 Half an hour is enough.
 Morning light is the best.
 So spend at least half an hour every morning under the sun.

 2. Regular exercise.

 Regular exercise is still one of the best strategies to avoid getting depressed.
 In fact, one study found that “people with low CRF (cardiorespiratory fitness) and medium CRF were at increased risk of developing depression.”

 Physical exercises do not necessarily mean rigorous.
 A 30-minute walk every morning can be helpful enough.
 In addition to walking, biking is also a good alternative.

 Having social support is important.
 The relationship with other people or relatives can be helpful in reducing the possibility of getting depressed.

-Most of the time negative emotion starts from bad assessment of what has happened around you.
-Thus, bad emotions emanates from your negative evaluations on your current circumstance.
+Most of the time negative emotion starts from the bad assessment of what has happened to you.
+Thus, bad emotions emanate from your negative evaluations on your current circumstance.